aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

 ### Considerations
 1. This solution is useful when your VPCs have multiple exit points.
 In the scenario drawing, each VPC has 2 exit points.
 One towards the Cloud WAN core-network, and second towards AWS Direct Connect gateway
-2. In addition to the networking constructs, there's pricing associated with EventBridge and with Lambda.
+2. In addition to the networking constructs, there's pricing associated with [EventBridge] (https://aws.amazon.com/eventbridge/pricing/) and with [Lambda] (https://aws.amazon.com/lambda/pricing/).
 Please check out service pricing pages for more details
+3. This solution uses VPC IPAM to store CIDRs for storing department specific CIDRs.
+When enabled, VPC IPAM imports all IP addressing data from an existing deployment, and charges an hourly rate for every active IP address.
+Please check out [VPC IPAM pricing] (https://aws.amazon.com/vpc/pricing/) for more details

 ## References